UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_04sharing.md

 And you're done!

-### Wheel distributions {#wheel-distributions}
+### Wheel distributions

-Source distributions are very basic, and installing them basically amount to running the package's `setup.py` script.
-These poses two issues:

--   In addition to the call to `setup`, the `setup.py` can contain any valid Python.
-    Thinking about security for moment, this means that installing a package could result in the execution of malicious code.
--   To install from a source distribution, `pip` must first unpack the distribution, then execute the `setup.py` script.
-Directly unpacking to the correct location in the python path would be much faster.
--   Package can contain code written in a compiled language like C or Fortran.
-Source distributions assume that the recipient has all the tools necesseray to compile this code.
-Compiling code can also takes time (hours!).

-This issues can be overcome by using _wheel distributions_.
+While source distributions are quite useful, they require the recipient to build the package prior to its installation.
+This is generally not an issue for pure-Python packages, but can pose significant difficulties for packages containing compiled code or those that depend on external libraries during the build process.

+Conversely, wheel distributions serve as pre-compiled binary distributions, offering swift installation without necessitating a compiler or build environment, thereby reducing susceptibility to installation errors.
+Such distributions can incorporate binary extensions as well as non-Python files, providing significant advantages in certain scenarios.
+It is important to note, however, that they are tailored to a specific Python version and platform.

-For pure-Python packages, a wheel is very similar to a source distribution: it's an archive that contains both the python source of the package and some metadata.
-The main difference with sdists is that **wheels doesn't require pip to execute the `setup.py`** file, instead the content of wheels is directly unpacked in the correct location - most likely your current environment's `site-packages/` directory.
-This makes the installation of wheels both safer and faster.
+For pure-Python packages, a wheel closely resembles a source distribution in that it is an archive housing both the Python source of the package and pertinent metadata.
+The key distinction lies in the absence of a build process for wheels.
+Instead, the contents of wheels are directly unpacked into the appropriate location, typically the current environment's `site-packages/` directory.
+This procedure enhances the safety and speed of wheel installation.

-Another very important feature of python wheels is that they can embed compiled code, effectively alleviating the need for the recipient to compile (_build_) anything.
-As a result, the wheel is platform-dependant, but makes the installation considerably easier and faster.
-For this reason, wheels are part of the family of _built distrubtions_.
+A noteworthy feature of Python wheels is their ability to embed compiled code, thereby eliminating the need for recipients to undertake any compilation.
+As a result, while the wheel becomes platform-dependent, it greatly simplifies and accelerates the installation process.
+Hence, wheels fall under the category of _built distributions_.
+Another example of a built distribution is the Python _egg_.
-Another type of built distribution is the python _egg_.
-However, the wheel format was created in response to the shortcomings of Python eggs and this format is now obsolete.
-See [Wheel vs Egg](https://packaging.python.org/discussions/wheel-vs-egg/) on the Python Packaging User Guide.
+However, the wheel format was devised to address the limitations of Python eggs, rendering the latter format obsolete.
+For more information, refer to [Wheel vs Egg](https://packaging.python.org/discussions/wheel-vs-egg/) on the Python Packaging User Guide.

-::::challenge{id=python-wheel, title="Building a Python wheel"
+::::challenge{id=python-wheel, title="Building a Python wheel"}

 1. If you don't have one, create a new developement virtual environment in the `tstools-dist` directory: